 - Throughout cancer treatment, pregnancy MUST be avoided due to the medicines in your body.
-Birth control methods should be used at all times. - During the entire duration of cancer treatment, use barrier contraceptives such as condoms or dental dams for intercourse and/or oral sex. - If your white blood cell count (which helps fight infection) or platelet count (which prevents bleeding) is low, check with your healthcare team to determine if it is ok to have sex. - Use water-based lubrication (KY®, Surgilube®).
-Do not use Vaseline® or other oil-based lubricants.
-Another option may be a vaginal moisturizer such as Replens, which can be used three times a week. - Clean sex toys thoroughly with antibacterial soap and water after each use.
+Birth control methods should be used at all times. - It is recommended to use a barrier device (condom or dental dam) during treatment and for a week after each treatment during oral, vaginal, or anal sex.
+This prevents your partner from being exposed to any medicines that may be in your bodily fluids.
+If your partner is pregnant during treatment, you should also use barrier devices.
+Discuss suggestions of barrier devices with your healthcare team. - If your white blood cell count (which helps fight infection) or platelet count (which prevents bleeding) is low, check with your healthcare team to determine if it is ok to have sex. - Use a water-based lubricant (KY[®], Surgilube[®]).
+Do not use Vaseline[®] or other oil-based lubricants.
+Another option may be a vaginal moisturizer such as Replens[®], which can be used three times a week. - Clean sex toys thoroughly with antibacterial soap and water after each use.